-The decision to openly and massively attack Ukraine culminates the longer-term trend towards a militarisation of Russian foreign policy.
-However, this time the armed forces are not being deployed in a limited way, but much more extensively, and the Russian leadership is prepared to take military risks and accept significant costs (e.g. casualties).
+The decision to openly and massively attack Ukraine culminates the longer-term trend toward militarization of Russian foreign policy.
+What is new is that this time the armed forces are not being deployed in a limited way, but much more extensively, and the Russian leadership is prepared to take military risks and accept costs (e.g. casualties).

-This points to a fundamental change in the Kremlin’s cost-benefit calculation.
-Economic losses and rationality (sanctions) hardly play a role anymore; issues of national identity and the role model as a great power are the guiding principles.
-This is reflected in the pseudo-historical argumentation with which Putin denies Ukraine the right to exist as a sovereign state, as well as in the maximum demands he makes on Ukraine and NATO.
-Putin’s call for the “demilitarisation” of Ukraine shows that he no longer sees an alliance-free Ukraine as a sufficient goal; instead, he is concerned with creating a vassal that is no longer capable of self-defence.
-The demand for the “denazification” of Ukraine proves that the militarily enforced replacement of the political leadership with a pro-Russian puppet government is an integral goal of the military operation.
+This points to a fundamental change in the Kremlin's cost-benefit calculation.
+Economic losses (sanctions) hardly play a role anymore; concerns of national identity and foreign-policy power projection guide the Kremlin's actions.
+This is reflected in the pseudo-historical argumentation with which Putin denies Ukraine its right to exist as a sovereign state, as well as in the maximum demands he makes of Ukraine and NATO.
+Putin's call for the "demilitarization" of Ukraine shows that he no longer sees an alliance-free Ukraine as a sufficient goal; instead, he is concerned with creating a vassal that is no longer capable of self-defense.
+The demand for "denazification" of Ukraine proves that the militarily enforced replacement of the political leadership with a pro-Russian puppet government is an integral sub-goal of the military operation.

-Regardless of what plans Russia’s leadership is pursuing for the time after the invasion (vassal state, incorporation into a union state with Belarus, partition models): control over Ukraine is seen as a prerequisite for establishing a zone of influence in the post-Soviet space and for indirectly reshaping the Euro-Atlantic security order in its favour.
-The draft treaties submitted to the USA and NATO in December 2021 show that Moscow would not be satisfied with a security-motivated buffer zone in the post-Soviet space; indeed, the territories of the eastern NATO members are targeted as such a buffer-zone, from which the Alliance is to withdraw militarily.
+Regardless of what plans Russia's leadership is pursuing for the period after the invasion (vassal state, incorporation into a union state with Belarus, partition), control over Ukraine is seen as a prerequisite for establishing a zone of influence in the post-Soviet space and indirectly reshaping the Euro-Atlantic security order in its own favor.
+The draft treaties submitted to the U.S. and NATO in December 2021 show that Moscow is not interested in a security-motivated buffer zone in the post-Soviet space; the territories of NATO's eastern members are targeted as such, from which the alliance is to withdraw militarily.

-With the invasion of Ukraine, talks with Russia regarding the Euro-Atlantic security order are obsolete for the time being.
+With the invasion of Ukraine, talks with Russia on questions of the Euro-Atlantic security order are obsolete for the time being.
 NATO and the EU must prepare for further Russian provocations and the possibility of escalation beyond the territory of Ukraine.
-Putin implicitly threatens nuclear escalation if western states intervene; clashes at sea and in the air also possess the potential for further escalation.
-Above all, EU and NATO states must realise that they have long been part of Russian warfare: In Russian military thinking, modern wars are no longer formally declared.
-Rather, they simply evolve and are waged significantly by non-military means.
-Against this background, disinformation forms an integral part of psychological warfare (“mental’naya voyna”) in which interpretational sovereignty of the conflict is to be won.
-Parallel to cyber-attacks, an expansion of subversion and intelligence activities is to be expected.
+For example, Putin implicitly threatens nuclear escalation if Western states interfere in the conflict; clashes at sea and in the air also have escalation potential.
+Above all, EU and NATO states must realize that they have long been part of Russian warfare: In Russian military thinking, modern wars are no longer formally declared.
+Rather, they present themselves as reality and are also waged by non-military means.
+Disinformation is an integral part of a "mental war" in which interpretive sovereignty over the conflict is to be won.
+Parallel to cyberattacks, an expansion of subversion and intelligence activities is to be expected.